fedorkoondrej-bot/sql-data-warehouse-priject/README.md

 # sql-data-warehouse-project
-Building a modern data warehouse with MySQL, including ETL processes, data modeling and analysis
+This project focuses on designing and building a modern data warehouse using MySQL, featuring ETL processes for efficient data loading, robust data modeling, and advanced analysis capabilities.
+It demonstrates how to organize source data into structured layers for better business intelligence, supporting scalable analytics and visualization needs in logistics or enterprise environments